Merlinaphist/blast_taxa/README.md

 To execute this pipeline:
   1. install Python, R, and BLAST+ plugin
   2. Add your FASTA file to the same folder with these scripts.
 Rename the file as "input.fasta".
-  3. Open your terminal.
-Change directory to the folder.
+  3. Open your terminal. `cd` to the folder.
 Enter `bash blast.bash`.

 Mechanism:
   1. Upload 10 sequences per time to NCBI serve and receive BLASTN return values (which is taxonomic ID) by BLAST+.